 We built the cabinets up to the ceiling to enlarge the room visually and for extra storage.
 But because it is ME, I needed that little extra room to decorate so we worked in two niches into the cabinet plan just for that purpose.

-The breakfast nook itself stayed the same except for a new black iron chandelier (no ivy to be seen anywhere in the remodeled kitchen!)
+The breakfast nook itself stayed the same except for a new black iron chandelier (no ivy creeping anywhere in the remodeled kitchen.)

 As any of you that have done a kitchen remodel know, being kitchen-less is a dusty, stressful ordeal with problems popping up constantly.
 Going back through these before photos and looking at where our kitchen is now makes me appreciate it even more!

 I hope you enjoyed seeing our Modern French Country kitchen transformation.
-I will be showing before and after photos of many of the other rooms in future posts including the family room in this adjoining space, so please come back to visit again!
+I’ll be showing before and after photos of many of the other rooms in future posts so please come back to visit again!

 As always, I appreciate your visit, comments, and shares here on the blog!
 I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.